 It was the fall of 1974 and I was a senior in High School.
-At seventeen I lived in a world that was constantly moving, rotating on an axis of anxiety and seduction; filled with opportunities for discovery and obsession.
-I read constantly, adding fuel to the inferno of hormonal delirium.
+At seventeen I lived in a world of constant motion, perpetually rotating on an axis of anxiety and seduction; rife with opportunities for discovery and obsession.
+I read constantly, adding fuel to the whirling inferno of hormonal delirium.
 I wanted to go everywhere as fast as I could by the longest possible route.

 A teacher took pity and offered to take me to New York to see a performance of “One Flew Over the Cuckoo’s Nest”, by Ken Kesey.
 It was being performed at the Mercer Arts Center in Greenwich Village.
 Now at that time I would have leapt at the chance to go anywhere with almost anyone to escape what I perceived as the cultural and sensorial desert of suburban Long Island.
 Also, while I had been to New York several times on various school trips, I had never been south of Penn Station and the name Greenwich Village immediately evoked a fascinating, if convoluted, collage of images that included beatniks, hippies, coffee houses, Bob Dylan, Jack Kerouac and probably everything else I thought strange, wonderful and beautiful at the time.
 I was sure that if I went there something would happen to change my life.
 I was sure that I would be spiritually reborn and passionately inspired.
 And, at the very least, I was sure I would avoid dinner with my family.
 I said I would go.